alyssaxuu/carden/README.md

 ...and much more!

 ## Self-hosting Carden
-You can run Screenity locally without having to install it from the Chrome Store.
+You can run Carden locally without having to install it from the Chrome Store.
 Here's how:

 1. Download the code.
 In the web version of GitHub, you can do that by clicking the green "Code" button, and then "Download ZIP".
 2. Note that there's a [server](https://github.com/alyssaxuu/carden/tree/master/server) folder for the back-end.
 You will need to setup a server with a MySQL database.